tycrowe/lambda-log-decorator/README.md

 - To provide a simple Python decorator that logs the input and output of a function.

 ## Usage
+This is meant for Python based AWS Lambda functions only.

 To use the LambdaLogDecorator, simply import the `log_decorator` function from the `lambda_log_decorator.py` file and decorate the function you want to log.
 Here is an example: